 Here is the gist of the Boglehead’s indexing investment strategy:

-Instead of hiring an expert, or spending a lot of time trying to decide which stocks or actively managed funds are likely to be top performers, invest in index funds and forget about it!
+Instead of hiring an expert or spending a lot of time deciding which stocks or actively managed funds are likely to be top performers, invest in index funds and forget about it!

 Need to know: The basics of building a passive investment strategy